prathamesh66/DevDetective/README.md

 * GitHub Profile App

 The GitHub Profile App is a web application that allows users to search for GitHub users and view their profiles, repositories, and activity.
-The app uses the GitHub API to fetch user data and display it in a user-friendly interface.
+The app uses the GitHub API to fetch user data and display it in a user-friendly interface..

 * Features